 EBSA bursaries have been assigned by the scientific committee.

 The Italian Society of Pure and Applied Biophysics (SIBPA) is supporting the participation of younger members to the N4M meeting.
 In order to apply, you need to be a qualified member of the society or - if you qualify - apply to become a member before the submission deadline.
 Please download the call (Italian only) to get all the details and follow the procedure therein to apply.
-The deadline for the presentation of the application form is 20 November Deadline extended to December 20th for 1 additional bursary.

 James Watt School of Engineering

 University of Glasgow, UK

 Via Nicolò Cuneo, 34

 The Camogli S.Fruttuoso station is 2 minutes walk from the Hotel and directly connected to the national railway network.

 Have a look at the directions provided by the Hotel or follow any navigation system.
 The Hotel Cenobio dei Dogi provides free parking for all attendees staying at the Hotel.